Playa del Carmen

 Climate

-The average annual temperature is 25.8 ° C, the lowest temperatures are recorded in the month of January with 13 ° C and the maximum is reached in the month of August with 32.9 ° C.
+The average annual temperature is 25.8 ° C, the lowest temperatures are recorded in the month of January with 13 ° C, and the maximum is reached in the month of August with 32.9 ° C.

 The prevailing winds are those of the southeast.

-The climate is affected by cyclones or hurricanes, which increase precipitation especially in the summer.
 The hurricane season runs from June 1 to November 30 of each year.
 In October 2005, Hurricane Wilma passed directly over Playa del Carmen, remaining in the vicinity for two days and causing significant damage and a temporary drop in tourist arrivals.

-Fortunately, most of the damage was relatively superficial and repaired within a few weeks of the storm.
 Hurricane Wilma arrived from the Caribbean Sea, passing over Cozumel before making landfall in Playa del Carmen.
 It then moved north along the Mexican coast, hitting Cancún especially hard.

 Demographics